0800 015 2568

 2. We may hold data about the following people:

-• Customers and clients
+• Clients, customers and prospective new clients

 • Suppliers and service providers